sharpton/shotcleaner/README.md

 User specified base name of the host genome index files.
 Ttake on the form of <BASENAME>.bt2, for example, with the extension varying depending on the method used.

+* **-f, OUTPUT FORMAT, options: fasta fastq** (OPTIONAL) DEFAULT = "fasta"

+The format of the output produced by shotcleaner.
+Can either be fasta or fastq.

 * **--trim, LIST OF TRIM METHODS** (OPTIONAL) DEFAULT = "trimmomatic"